-The Audit and Risk Committee ("ARC") which consists 4 of our board members, plays a critical role in reviewing and ensuring the performance of the Framework and internal controls.
-The members of the ARC are Independent Directors Mr. Leong Mun Wai, Dr. Gu Qingyang, Mr. Tan Teck Koon, and Non-Executive Director Mr. Shan Gang.
+The Audit and Risk Committee ("ARC") which consists 3 of our board members, plays a critical role in reviewing and ensuring the performance of the Framework and internal controls.
+The members of the ARC are Independent Directors Mr. Leong Mun Wai, Dr. Gu Qingyang, and Mr. Tan Teck Koon.

-The ARC performs the duties of reviewing the adequacy of the Company's risk management framework, ensuring that the Company operates within the parameters of its risk tolerance.
-They will also review the adequacy, effectiveness and independence of our external and internal audit.
+The ARC performs the duties of reviewing the adequacy of the Company's risk management framework, ensuring that the Company operates within the parameters of its risk tolerance, and will also review the adequacy, effectiveness and independence of our external and internal audit.
 The members of the ARC may attend the meeting in person or through video conference.
-We had conducted 3 ARC meetings in 2022.
-Other than the standard meeting agenda, special items for deliberation included internal and external audit reports of the Company, our revised risk management policies and 2022 audit plan.
+We had conducted 2 ARC meetings in 2023.
+Other than the standard meeting agenda, special items for deliberation included internal and external audit reports of the Company, our revised risk management policies and our 2023 audit plan.